AryanKaushal2002/Plant-Disease-Prediction-Uisng-StreamLit-and-Docker/README.md

 ## Usage

 - Upload an image of a plant leaf.
-- Click on the "Predict" button to generate predictions for potential diseases.
+- Click on the "Classify" button to generate predictions for potential diseases.
 - Explore the results and take necessary actions for plant care.